-A business survey series conducted by Arizona State University’s College of Health Solutions, with support from The Rockefeller Foundation, provides findings from employers in the US and the UK about their approach to vaccination policies, testing & contact tracing, employee wellbeing, pandemic response & preparedness, and the future of work.
-The survey findings give a clear picture of the many difficult decisions employers face in trying to reduce the spread of the disease—and the important questions they’ll need to answer about when and how they’ll return to work.
+Arizona State University’s College of Health Solutions conducted a three-part business survey with support from The Rockefeller Foundation.
+This series of surveys provides findings from employers in the US and the UK about their approach to vaccination policies, testing & contact tracing, employee wellbeing, pandemic response & preparedness, and the future of work.
+The survey findings give a clear picture of the many difficult decisions employers have had to face in trying to reduce the spread of the disease as the pandemic evolved—and the important questions they needed to answer about how to keep employees safe.

-The results of the first two surveys of the COVID-19 Workplace Commons — Keeping Workers Well study series are now available in comprehensive reports.
-Arizona State University will field one more phase in summer 2021.
+The results of all three surveys of the Covid-19 Workplace Commons — Keeping Workers Well study series are now available in comprehensive reports below.

 - The second survey report, conducted in March 2021, found that companies are doubling down on Covid-19 testing and supporting vaccinations to achieve a post-pandemic workplace—with almost 9 out of 10 employers globally will require or encourage vaccination for employees.
 The survey also found that employee mental health has become a top priority for most companies.